metablaster/WindowsFirewallRuleset/README.md

 (project root directory) into `C:\` root drive directly.

 3. For first time user it's recommended to use Windows PowerShell, see [How to open Windows PowerShell](Readme/WindowsPowerShell.md)\
-If you would like to use PowerShell Core instead of Windows PowerShell keep in mind that there might appear some issues hard to diagnose, in which case you can try Windows PowerShell which is well tested.
+If you would like to use PowerShell Core instead of Windows PowerShell keep in mind that in rare cases there might appear some issues hard to diagnose, in which case you can re-try with Windows PowerShell as suggested.

 4. Otherwise the procedure for both PowerShell Core and Windows PowerShell is similar:\
 Open up extracted folder, right click into an empty space and there is an option to run